Ali Daei: International career

 Daei was named the World's top scorer in official international competitions by the International Federation of Football History and Statistics (IFFHS), having scored 20 goals in competitive matches for Iran in 1996, including his famous four-goal haul against South Korea in Asian Cup 1996.
 By the end of the 1996 Asian Cup, he had scored 29 goals in 38 appearances for Iran.
 In the 1998 World Cup qualifying campaign, he was again on top of the charts, scoring nine goals in 17 matches for Iran, reaching at that time, 38 goals in 52 appearances for his country.

 Daei joined the exclusive circle of players with a century of caps.
 In a 28 November 2003 Asian Cup qualifier in Tehran against Lebanon, he scored his 85th international goal, elevating him past the Hungarian Ferenc Puskás to top the all-time list of scorers in international matches.
 On 17 November 2004, he scored four goals against Laos in a World Cup qualifier, giving him 102 goals and making him the first male player to score 100 goals in international play.
-He has 149 caps for Iran and, as of 13 September 2019, is ranked 28th among the world's most capped players list.
+He has 148 caps for Iran and, as of September 2025, is ranked joint 46th among the world's most capped players list.

-Daei was called up to join Team Melli on 6 June 1993 in an ECO Cup tournament held in Tehran, where he made his debut for Iran against Pakistan.
-He continued his national team appearances and was named the top scorer of the final Asian round of 1994 FIFA World Cup qualifications with 4 goals in 5 matches.
+Daei made his debut for Team Melli at the 1993 ECO Cup tournament held in Tehran.
+He continued his national team appearances and was named the top scorer of the final Asian round of 1994 FIFA World Cup qualifications with four goals in 5 matches.

 On 17 November 2004, Daei became the first male footballer with 100 international goals when he scored four times against Laos in a 2006 FIFA World Cup qualifier.

-Despite criticism, Daei played in the 2006 FIFA World Cup; the criticisms, however, were directed more at his fitness and the inability of younger players to play a part in the World Cup.
+Despite criticism, Daei played in the 2006 FIFA World Cup; the complaints, however, were directed more at his fitness and the inability of younger players to play a part in the World Cup.
 From Iranian media calling for his retirement, Ali Daei has always defended his position in Team Melli and has rejected that he was too old to play for the team.

-Daei ended his international career with 109 goals, an all-time record which stood until September 2021 when it was surpassed by Portuguese striker Cristiano Ronaldo.
+Daei ended his international career with 109 goals (since downgraded to 108), an all-time record which stood until September 2021 when it was surpassed by Portuguese striker Cristiano Ronaldo.
 "I am honoured that this remarkable achievement will belong to Ronaldo," Daei wrote on Instagram.